teverett/musicbrainztagger/README.md

 * --inputdir.
 The input location of the mp3 files
 * --outputdir.
 The output location
 * --fpcalc.
 The location of the fpcalc application
-* -- delete.
+* --delete.
 Delete the input files after processing them

 For example: